ernestkoko/earnipay/README.md

 When a user clicks on an image, the app navigates to a new screen where the image is displayed in a larger form with its details.

-The application is responsive on both Android and iOs mobile devices.
+The application is responsive on both Android and iOs mobile devices whether on landscape or portrait mode.